rgilks/comprehendo/migrations.md

 # Dependency Migration Plan

-This document tracks the migration of Comprehend to newer versions of its core dependencies.
+This document tracks the migration of Comprehendo to newer versions of its core dependencies.

 ## Initial State (March 28, 2025)